nushell-prophet/numd/README.md

 ## How it works

-`numd run` parses the initial file, generates a script to execute the found commands, executes this script in a new nushell instance, parses the results, updates the initial document accordingly and output the resulting document into terminal.
+`numd run` parses the initial file, generates a script to execute the found commands, executes this script in a new nushell instance, parses the results, updates the initial document accordingly, and/our outputs the resulting document into the terminal together with basic changes [stats](#stats-of-changes).

-Expirienced nushell users can undersand the logic better looking on [examples](./examples/).
-Especially, seing [numd in action describing it's own commands](./examples/2_numd_commands_explanations/numd_commands_explanations_out.md)
+Experienced nushell users can understand the logic better by looking at [examples](./examples/).
+Especially, seeing [numd in action describing its own commands](./examples/2_numd_commands_explanations/numd_commands_explanations_out.md).

 ### Details of parsing